 10 People Who Made the Most Money on Jeopardy!

-Jeopardy! surged in ratings in the spring of 2019 thanks to phenom James Holzhauer's 32-week winning streak.
+Jeopardy! recently surged in ratings thanks to phenom James Holzhauer's 32-week winning streak yielding the then 34-year old professional gambler $2,462,216.
 Now that his reign has ended, let's take a stroll down memory lane to see how former champs cashed in.
 Who won the most money on Jeopardy!?
 The answer is...

 jeopardyAbc-Tv/Kobal/Shutterstock

 Brad Rutter remains the all-time biggest winner of Jeopardy! according to the game show’s Hall of Fame.
-His total winnings, including tournaments, of more than $4.5 million, were accumulated over 14 years beginning in 2000 when he was just 22 years old.
+His total winnings, including tournaments, of almost $5 million, were accumulated over 20 years beginning in 2000 when he was just 22 years old.
 At that time, contestants could win a maximum of five consecutive games.
 Rutter has never lost a Jeopardy match to a human.
 After congratulating James Holzhauer on his epic run he tweeted, “I’m a little bummed to no longer be the “@Jeopardy champion personally recognized by the most Las Vegas casino employees.”
+Ironically, Rutter had never lost a Jeopardy match to a human—until he ran into Holzhauer and Ken Jennings in The Greatest of All Time tournament.
+Want to be on Jeopardy!?
+This is how to get on a game show.

 Dave Madden: $773,733